Anyone running highly available, scalable applications on Amazon Web Services (AWS) now has a few choices for load balancing:

 - AWS Elastic Load Balancer (ELB), now called Classic Load Balancer

 The new option is described in a blog post and product documentation.
-In this post, we will review the new features in Application Load Balancer, then compare its pricing and features to open source NGINX and NGINX Plus.
-We will also describe the role of Classic Load Balancer with respect to these alternatives.
+In this post, we review the new features in Application Load Balancer, then compare its pricing and features to NGINX Open Source and NGINX Plus.
+We also describe the role of Classic Load Balancer with respect to these alternatives.

-Note: See our previous blog post for a direct comparison of NGINX Plus and AWS Classic Load Balancer, as well as information on using them together.
+- For a direct comparison of NGINX Plus and AWS Classic Load Balancer, as well as information on using them together, see our previous blog post.